Part-time to Full-time (Extended) FAQ

 Your advisor and the Office of Advising want to help you and address any practicum-related concerns you may have, so please reach out to them.
 All CSSW staff are here to assist and support your learning.
 We are committed to providing you the best education possible.

 Will I have an advisor?

 Yes.
 Your advisor’s name and contact information will be viewable on Student Services Online by the end of orientation week.
-Prior to that, if you have questions about class scheduling or registration, please contact the Office of Student Services by sending an e-mail to firstname.lastname@example.org.
+Prior to that, if you have questions about class scheduling or registration, please contact the Office of Student Affairs by sending an e-mail to firstname.lastname@example.org.